-Mike: Yeah, so Robert, Tom and I are here to give you all the credit.
-Now, let's jump right in.
-Robert, you have certainly been our de facto bond market historian over the years, and I actually did a little digging myself and found that the Lone Ranger actually made its debut on the radio in 1933, almost exactly 90 years ago today, and Clint Eastwood's High Plains Drifter, the famous movie, was released almost exactly 50 years ago today, in 1973.
+Mike: Yeah, so Robert, you have certainly been our de facto bond market historian over the years, and I actually did a little digging myself and found that the Lone Ranger, which is obviously named after the Low Ranger, actually made its debut on the radio in 1933, almost exactly 90 years ago today, and Clint Eastwood's High Plains Drifter, the famous movie, was released almost exactly 50 years ago today, in 1973.
 So certainly, a timely metaphor transition if you will.